nthomson/annotate/README.md

 __toggle_control:__
 The button that will be used as the Toggle all control.

-__save_control__:
-The button that will update the saved_annotations object with the json representing the annotations on the page

 ###save_annotations_to:

-This is an object, its usually empty.
-After the user hits the the save_control, all of the annotations on the page will be represented within save_annotations_to.json
+This is an object, it usually starts empty.
+The state of the annotations on the page are represented within save_annotations_to.json, it is updated any time the state changes.

 ###saved_annotations: